UU-Human-Evolution/1MB335/Lab2.md

 # Session 2 - Python
-In this lab, you will get an introduction to the programming language Python.
+In this lab, you will get an introduction to the programming language Python and how you can use it to do common tasks in Bioinformatics.
+We recommend to do this on your own computer.
+UNIX distributions use to come with python already installed and accessible through the terminal, but you won't have any programming assistance tools.
+It's preferable for you to use some programming or data-analysis oriented text-editor instead, like Spyder, Jupyter or VSCode.
 ## Introduction

 The Wikipedia article for Python has the following to say about it: